 Thomas has been in private swim-therapy lessons for two and a half years now.
 When he first started at five, he could only wade a little way into the water, could not put his face in, get his hair wet, or stand even the smallest of splashing.
 Last summer, even at seven years old – when all his friends were jumping in the pool, swimming, splashing and having fun, he was struggling to walk in water that went further up than his waist.
 He would not even let me carry him around the shallow end of the pool with a life-jacket on.
 Pushing the issue would result in screaming, tears and sheer panic.
 And so, last week during his swimming lessons when he swam the entire length of the pool with a life-jacket on, clear out into the deep end – I was jumping up and down, cheering him on, with tears of pride in my eyes.
 For 1 in 20 does not begin to tell you what a huge accomplishment that was for him.

 Our daughter Ashley is technically two statistics.
 She is 1 in 100 – the number of children that will be born with a heart defect.
 But that doesn’t tell you that her favorite colors are pink and purple, or that she loves painting fingernails – not just hers, but anyone that she can round up.
 That tells you nothing about what her struggles were like that first year.
-What it was like to have a child on a feeding tube, what it was like to have to take your baby for blood work every single week, to be preparing yourself mentally for handing your child over for surgery that would stop their heart and carry the risk of seizure, stroke and death, among other complications.
+What it was like to have a child on a feeding tube, what it was like to have to take your baby for blood work every single week, to be preparing yourself mentally for handing your child over for a surgery that would stop their heart.
 It doesn’t tell you what it means to us every time we look at her today, the picture of health, running strong and hard, scar-free.

 And then there is her other statistic – 1 in 68.
 The number of children today that are diagnosed with Autism Spectrum Disorder.
 But that doesn’t tell you that Ashley loves Barbies, gymnastics and dance, keeps begging us for a pet dog, or that despite her tiny size she has a roar like a lion!
 And it certainly tells you nothing about what her life with Autism is like.

 1 in 68 doesn’t tell you that she is just shy of five yet still in Pull-Ups.
 That statistic doesn’t tell you that 90% of children with Autism have bowel issues, including chronic constipation.
 It doesn’t tell you that she is on medication that leaves her soiling herself.
 It doesn’t tell you that this chronic constipation also leaves her with urinary incontinence.
-Or how badly she hates having to be in a Pull-Up, how she apologizes when she messes herself, how we try and console her, telling her that it’s something she can’t control and it’s not her fault.
-It doesn’t tell you the frustration that I feel and bite back, when someone makes a comment or gives me a “look” when they see that she is still in Pull-Ups, judging us without knowing.
+Or how badly she hates having to be in a Pull-Up.

 It doesn’t tell you how I sometimes dread play dates.
 She struggles playing with children her own age.
 She will stay with them for a few minutes, but then often just wanders off, leaving them completely on their own.
 How my heart aches when that child comes downstairs saying, “Why won’t Ashley play with me?”
 It doesn’t tell you how I worry about her social skills and what they will be like as she gets older.